To navigate is necessary, let's not be deniers.

 Author: Bianca Colepicolo

-Tourism Coordinator of the Paulista Nautical Forum, Head of Historical, Cultural and Tourist Heritage, author of "Turismo Pra Quê" and coordinator of the Tourism sector of Livres.
-Public Manager with 10 years of experience, Master in Communication...
+Tourism Coordinator for the São Paulo Nautical Forum, Head of Historical, Cultural and Tourist Heritage, author of "Turismo Pra Quê" (What's Tourism For?) and coordinator of the Tourism sector at Livres.
+Public Manager with 10 years of experience, Master's degree in Communication...

 Learn More